-This goal is usually held by the parent who believes that their child’s other parent will be the one to have primary conservatorship of the child (where the child lives with him or her primarily).
+This goal is usually held by the parent who believes that their child’s other parent will be the one to have primary conservatorship of the child (where the child lives with them primarily).

-The question that I always ask these folks is whether or not they’ve considered if a split custody situation is really something that they should aim for.
-Resolving the issue of a possession schedule is probably the most difficult issue to get past in a divorce at least from the perspective of issues that relate to the child.
+The question that I always ask these folks is whether or not they’ve considered if a split custody situation is something they should aim for.
+Resolving the issue of a possession schedule is probably the most challenging issue to get past in divorce, at least from the perspective of issues that relate to the child.

 The State of Texas has laws contained in the Texas Family Code which get into a specific possession schedule that a judge can default to, known as the Standard Possession Order.
-If you and your spouse or child’s other parent cannot agree on a possession schedule in advance of the trial this is likely what a judge would order.
+If you and your spouse or child’s other parent cannot agree on a possession schedule before the trial, this is likely what a judge would order.

 The best interests of your child are to be considered

-This is close to a 50/50 split but not quite there, obviously.
-If you count yourself among those people who want to achieve a 50/50 split in time with your child then it is in your best interest to attempt to negotiate that sort of breakdown with your opposing party rather than leave it up to a judge.
+This is close to a 50/50 split but not quite there.
+If you count yourself among those who want to achieve a 50/50 split in time with your child, then it is in your best interest to attempt to negotiate that sort of breakdown with your opposing party rather than leave it up to a judge.

-What sort of variations on a 50/50 possession schedule exist?
+What sort of variations on a 50/50 possession schedule exists?

-When we consider exactly what a 50/50 possession schedule is it is necessary to discuss that there are many different ways to accomplish your goal at least as far as laying out a schedule is concerned.
-For instance, older children can do well under a schedule where they alternate a week on with you and a week on with their other parent.
+When we consider precisely what a 50/50 possession schedule is, it is necessary to discuss that there are many different ways to accomplish your goal, at least as far as laying out a plan is concerned.
+For instance, older children can do well under a schedule where they alternate a week with you and a week with their other parent.

-The thought would be that, especially during the school year, a week on with one parent would allow for greater continuity, less time traveling and more quality time to spend with their parent and doing school work.
+The thought would be that, especially during the school year, a week with one parent would allow for more excellent continuity, less time traveling, and more quality time to spend with their parent and doing school work.
 Older children are more mature typically and have the emotional capacity to handle this sort of schedule better than younger ones who may need to see both parents with more regularity.

 This allows for greater flexibility in terms of allowing your child to see both you and your ex-spouse with greater regularity while also instituting some extended periods of possession as well.

-Another common possession schedule is what is known as the 2-2-3.
-As you can probably infer, this schedule allows for more frequent contact with each parent throughout a typical week when compared to either the 2-2-5 or the week on/week off schedules.
-The 2-2-3 works similarly to the 2-2-5 with the only difference being that at the conclusion of the week if you have the child on Sunday your ex-spouse would have possession beginning on Monday.
+Another everyday possession schedule is what is known as the 2-2-3.
+As you can probably infer, this schedule allows for more frequent contact with each parent throughout a typical week compared to either the 2-2-5 or the week on/week off programs.
+The 2-2-3 works similarly to the 2-2-5, with the only difference being that after the week if you have the child on Sunday, your ex-spouse would have possession beginning on Monday.

-The following week would alternate, so on and so forth.
-This way nobody would get more than three straight days with the child.
-I’ve seen this schedule work well for younger children who don’t have a rigid school or extracurricular schedule and also want to see each of their parents more often.
+The following week would alternate, and so on and so forth.
+This way, nobody would get more than three days with the child.
+I’ve seen this schedule work well for younger children who don’t have a rigid school or extracurricular program and want to see each of their parents more often.

 Consider whether a 50/50 schedule works best for you and your child

-A 50/50 possession schedule may work well for you and it may not.
-I know that’s not a very definitive statement but I can’t tell you with any certainty whether it would work for you and your family without knowing your individual circumstances.
+A 50/50 possession schedule may work well for you, and it may not.
+I know that’s not a very definitive statement, but I can’t tell you with any certainty whether it would work for you and your family without knowing your circumstances.
 It may make sense to consider the following when deciding that issue for yourself:

 - Do you get along with the other parent?
-You don’t have to love him or her to pieces or even be able to have a long conversation.
-You do need to be able to communicate easily and coordinate pick up/drop off situations with ease as they arise more frequently in 50/50 splits for possession.
+You don’t have to love them to pieces or even be able to have a long conversation.
+You need to communicate quickly and coordinate pick-up/drop-off situations with ease as they arise more frequently in 50/50 splits for possession.

 - Think about your child’s age, school schedule, and extracurriculars.
-I’ve already discussed this issue somewhat but would ask you to think about it as it pertains to your child.
-If your child is involved with multiple school clubs or sports teams maybe a 2-2-3 wouldn’t work well because of the increased demands of traveling back and forth between mom and dad?
+I’ve already discussed this issue somewhat but would ask you to think about it regarding your child.
+If your child is involved with multiple school clubs or sports teams, maybe a 2-2-3 wouldn’t work well because of the increased demands of traveling back and forth between mom and dad?